frederikstrabo/cost-effective-fuel-treatments/code/PIPELINE.md

 Each stage produces well-defined intermediate outputs that are used as inputs to subsequent steps.
 Scripts are organized into numbered folders reflecting the order in which they should be executed.

+At the end of this document, we provide a consolidated list of all tables and figures reported in the paper, along with the scripts in which each output is generated.

 # Software requirements

 The analysis was conducted using R (version 4.5.2).